-Public Schools NSW, Ultimo Registered Training Organisation 90072 INFORMATION and DIGITAL TECHNOLOGY COURSE DESCRIPTION 2017
+Public Schools NSW, Ultimo Registered Training Organisation 90072 VOCATIONAL EDUCATION and TRAINING ation Notification of variations will be made in due time with minimal disruption or disadvantage.

+2022 INFORMATION and DIGITAL TECHNOLOGY COURSE DESCRIPTION

-This course will change due to Training Package and Board of Studies, Teaching and Educational Standards (BOSTES) updates.
-Notification of variations will be made in due time.
+This course will change due to Training Package and NSW Education Standards Authority (NESA) updates.

-Course: Information and Digital Technology (240 indicative hours)
+Course: Information and Digital Technology